MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 I compare performance to:

-• STOXX Europe 600 Total Return Index (EUR)
+• STOXX Europe 600 Net Return Index (EUR)

 from 2001 to 2026.